AI as the Great Equaliser: Neurodiversity, Disclosure, and the Tools That Change Everything

 There's a concept in accessibility called the curb-cut effect.
 When cities cut ramps into curbs for wheelchair users, everyone benefited — parents with pushchairs, delivery workers with trolleys, travellers with suitcases.
 Features designed for disability became features everyone uses.

 AI is following the same trajectory.
 Spell-check started as an accessibility feature.
 So did predictive text.
 Meeting transcription.
 Voice dictation.
 Goblin Tools — which breaks overwhelming tasks into manageable steps — was built with ADHD users in mind, but ask any overwhelmed project manager if they'd find that useful.
+That EY inclusivity number isn't just a neurodiversity statistic; it's a preview of how AI changes work for everyone.
+Neurodivergent users are simply the ones who notice first — for them, the gap between "before AI" and "after AI" is measured in hours of effort, not minutes.

 Singapore's Moment

-SG Enable has built genuine infrastructure — the Enabling Mark accreditation framework now covers 257 companies.
-The Open Door Programme provides grants for job redesign.
-The national target is a 40% employment rate for persons with disabilities by EMP2030.
-Deutsche Bank runs a Neurodiversity@Work programme here in partnership with the Autism Resource Centre.
-Visa's "Viable" Employee Resource Group has 380+ active members across Asia-Pacific.
+Singapore is better positioned for this than most places realise.
+SG Enable has built genuine infrastructure — the Enabling Mark accreditation framework now covers 257 companies, the Open Door Programme funds job redesign, and the national target is a 40% employment rate for persons with disabilities by EMP2030.
+Deutsche Bank runs a Neurodiversity@Work programme here with the Autism Resource Centre; Visa's "Viable" resource group has 380+ members across Asia-Pacific.

 But there's a gap.
 I haven't found a single AI-specific neurodiversity programme in Singapore.
-The formal programmes address accommodations through traditional channels — manager training, job redesign, workplace adjustments.
-All necessary.
-All valuable.
-All requiring disclosure.
+The formal ones address accommodations through traditional channels — manager training, job redesign, workplace adjustments.
+All necessary, all valuable, all requiring disclosure.
+Meanwhile the 51% who don't disclose aren't reached by any of them.
+They are, however, entirely reachable by a $20/month AI subscription.

 You don't need to build a programme for them.
-You might just need to normalise the tools they're already using.
+You need to normalise the tools they're already using.
 Make AI assistants standard-issue.
 Frame them as productivity tools, not accommodations.
 Let people use them without justifying why.
 The accommodation that requires no disclosure is the one that reaches everyone.

 Edward Chew of SG Enable captured the aspiration well: "What is needed most is a shift from sympathy to empathy.
 With the right roles, environments and mindsets, individuals from diverse backgrounds don't just fit in — they flourish."

-I keep coming back to Anne Brown and her $20 subscription.
-Not because the amount matters — because of what it represents.
-For years, she spent hours on emails that took colleagues minutes.
-Not because she couldn't communicate, but because the expected format didn't match how her mind works.
-The accommodation she needed wasn't expensive.
-Wasn't complicated.
-Wasn't disruptive.
+I keep coming back to Anne Brown's $20 subscription.
+For years she spent hours on emails that took colleagues minutes — not because she couldn't communicate, but because the expected format didn't match how her mind works.
+The accommodation she needed wasn't expensive or complicated or disruptive.
 It just didn't exist yet.
+Now it does, sitting quietly between a person and a workplace that wasn't built for them, translating ability so the ideas come through.
+One in five people, in every team in this city.
+Twenty dollars a month.
+No permission required.